The vision for the "Fish for Hope" initiative

 So far the results of the project are:

-- Soon 500 of 860 completed vocational education in aquaculture entrepreneurship
+- Over 1000 young people have completed vocational education in aquaculture entrepreneurship

 - The graduates are qualified to start their own business or get a job in farming